nloewy/cellsociety_team08/README.md

 ### Assignment Impressions

 Although this assignment has been challenging and time-demanding, we as a team agree that it was very helpful for learning how to implement a model-view-controller structure, integrate the data and backend with the frontend.
 Regarding data, we learned how to create XML configuration files and successfully parse and create XML files.
 As for the backend (the model), we were able to implement the logic behind each simulation.
 Lastly, for the frontend, we implemented the GUI from scratch following the view-controller architecture.
 Furthermore, we have also learned the importance of repeatedly refactoring our code for scalability, handling errors through custom exceptions, adding meaningful JavaDoc comments, and using resource property files and named constants.
+We are particularly proud of how abstract our model classes are.
+For example, the classes for neighborhood, cell shape and cell type are all independent of each other.
+We were able to minimize dependencies in our implementation, thereby minimizing chances of errors/bugs.
 Regarding teamwork, this assignment has been invaluable in teaching us how to collaborate through git (branching and merging) and how to decompose a large assignment in to smaller, individually manageable modules and distribute and plan tasks accordingly.